BruthYU/protein-se3/lightning/README.md

 # Lightning Workspace
-Main workspace of Lit-ProteinDGM, which contains the Lightning⚡ implementations of collective **Protein Structure Generative Models**.
+Main workspace of protein-se3, which contains the Lightning⚡ implementations of collective **Protein Structure Generative Models**.

 ## Folders and Files
 <details>

-1. **config**: Lit-ProteinDGM manages complex configuration with the [hydra](https://github.com/facebookresearch/hydra) framework.
+1. **config**: protein-se3 manages complex configuration with the [hydra](https://github.com/facebookresearch/hydra) framework.
 This folder contains default settings of integrated methods.
 Specifically, `train.yaml` and `inference.yaml` select method for training or inference by setting the value `default`, corresponding configurations are loaded from the folder `config/method`.
 For example, if we want to run training of **FoldFlow**, we can set the `train.yaml` as
     ```yaml